Angels slugger Trout is ‘Mike from Millville’ in homecoming - NewsBreak

 Trout lost track of the number of friends, family and other fans who requested tickets for the weekend games in his first series in Philadelphia in eight years.
 Los Angeles’ scheduled 2020 return was scrapped because of the pandemic.

 Trout said before the game he wanted to “enjoy tonight, see some familiar faces.”
 He signed autographs before the game for swarms of fans and received a warm ovation for each at-bat.
-A for Saturday’s game.
+A former mayor of Millville even rented a suite for Saturday’s game.

 Around MLB, Trout is one of the faces of the sport.
 Back home, well, he’s just another familiar face.